smart-data-models/dataModel.S4BLDG/Lamp/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     colorAppearance:
-      description: 'Property.
-In both the DIN and CIE standards, artificial light sources are classified in terms of their color appearance.
+      description: 'In both the DIN and CIE standards, artificial light sources are classified in terms of their color appearance.
 To the human eye they all appear to be white the difference can only be detected by direct comparison.
-Visual performance is not directly affected by differences in color appearance.'
+Visual performance is not directly affected by differences in color appearance'
       type: string
       x-ngsi:
         type: Property
     colorRenderingIndex:
-      description: 'Property.
-The CRI indicates how well a light source renders eight standard colors compared to perfect reference lamp with the same color temperature.
-The CRI scale ranges from 1 to 100, with 100 representing perfect rendering properties.'
+      description: 'The CRI indicates how well a light source renders eight standard colors compared to perfect reference lamp with the same color temperature.
+The CRI scale ranges from 1 to 100, with 100 representing perfect rendering properties'
       type: number
       x-ngsi:
         type: Property
     colorTemperature:
-      description: Property.
-The color temperature of any source of radiation is defined as the temperature (in Kelvin) of a black-body or Planckian radiator whose radiation has the same chromaticity as the source of radiation.
+      description: The color temperature of any source of radiation is defined as the temperature (in Kelvin) of a black-body or Planckian radiator whose radiation has the same chromaticity as the source of radiation.
 Often the values are only approximate color temperatures as the black-body radiator cannot emit radiation of every chromaticity value.
 The color temperatures of the commonest artificial light sources range from less than 3000K (warm white) to 4000K (intermediate) and over 5000K (daylight).
-Usually measured in degrees Kelvin (K).
+Usually measured in degrees Kelvin (K)
       type: number
       x-ngsi:
         type: Property
     contributedLuminousFlux:
-      description: 'Property.
-Luminous flux is a photometric measure of radiant flux, i.e. the volume of light emitted from a light source.
+      description: 'Luminous flux is a photometric measure of radiant flux, i.e. the volume of light emitted from a light source.
 Luminous flux is measured either for the interior as a whole or for a part of the interior (partial luminous flux for a solid angle).
 All other photometric parameters are derivatives of luminous flux.
 Luminous flux is measured in lumens (lm).
 The luminous flux is given as a nominal value for each lamp.
-Usually measured in Lumen (lm, Candela Steradian).'
+Usually measured in Lumen (lm, Candela Steradian)'
       type: number
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: